 Ultimately, though, when it comes to imperial treasures, it has to be a crown.

 Now, the imperial crown of the Holy Roman Empire probably counts as the most impressive from a historical perspective.
 It is, after all, over 1,000 years old and associated with such luminaries as Frederick Barbarossa and the great Maximilian I.

 But my eye falls instead on what is known as the Rudolfskrone: the private crown of Emperor Rudolf II (1552 – 1612) that eventually became the formal crown of the Austrian Empire.

-This is no pragmatic headgear – a bit of spiky metal that you might toss around the throne room or wear out to dinner after a fresh conquest.
+This is no pragmatic headgear.
+Do not expect a bit of spiky metal that you might toss around the throne room or wear out to dinner after a fresh conquest.

-Rudolf does not count as one of the greatest of Habsburg rulers, but he was certainly one of the greatest Habsburg collectors (and a huge patron of the arts).
+Rudolf does not count as one of the greatest Habsburg rulers, but he was certainly one of the greatest Habsburg collectors (and a huge patron of the arts).

 This astonishing example of the goldsmith’s art works like a hybrid between a more conventional circlet and a bishop’s mitre, thus combining the secular and divine aspects of the monarch.